 What is a writ of habeas corpus, and how to petition a court for habeas corpus relief.

-Describing identity theft, and how it can affect an individual or business.
+Describing identity theft, how identity thieves operate, and how identity theft can affect an individual or business.

 Tips for protecting your identity and keeping your financial information secure.